serdar-sarioglu/mysystem/readme.md

 >Usefull files for IT guys

 #### how-to-documents
->How to do someting, for ex: build a web server with Centos
+>How to do something, for ex: build a web server with Centos

 #### sec-ops
 >Security based documents